tlistudents/Computer-Security/README.md

 * TCP attack
     * Implement SYN flood attack and SYN scanning to detect open ports
     * Use Wireshark to analyze packets
-* **Important: most of the projects are from my college course(ransomware virus is my own project but source code not published), please read only, do not copy and share it with other people, especially if you are a student who is taking the same course, you may risk expel from college if you copy the code for the course**
+* **Important: some of the projects are from my college course(ransomware virus is my own project but source code not published), please read only, do not copy and share it with other people, especially if you are a student who is taking the same course, you may risk expel from college if you copy the code for the course**